Baltimore Avenue station

-Baltimore Pike station, also known as Baltimore Avenue station is a SEPTA Route 102 trolley stop in Clifton Heights, Pennsylvania.
+Baltimore Avenue station is a stop on the D in Clifton Heights, Pennsylvania.
 It is officially located near Baltimore Pike & Odgen Street, however the shed is located on the opposite side of this intersection between Glenwood and Bridge Avenues.

-Trolleys arriving at this station travel between 69th Street Terminal in Upper Darby, Pennsylvania and Sharon Hill, Pennsylvania.
+Trolleys arriving at this station travel between 69th Street Transit Center in Upper Darby Township, Pennsylvania and Sharon Hill, Pennsylvania.
 The station has a shed with a roof where people can go inside when it is raining.
-Baltimore Pike is a major stop, not only because it's a commercial strip with a SEPTA bus connection, but because the street itself is also a state highway (State Route 2016) that connects U.S. 1 and U.S. 13.
+Baltimore Avenue is a major stop, not only because it's a commercial strip with a SEPTA bus connection, but because the street itself is also a state highway (State Route 2016) that connects U.S. 1 and U.S. 13.